mikaelm1/mikaelm1.github.io/README.md

 ## Notes

-Hosted on github pages using a jekyll theme from Start Bootstrap[https://startbootstrap.com].
+Hosted on github pages using a jekyll theme from [Start Bootstrap](https://startbootstrap.com).

 ## Copyright and License